MONEY intended for fighting Muslim extremism in Waltham Forest was spent on ice cream and dinners, it has emerged.

 Investigations have revealed that rules to prevent fraud were regularly ignored when the council commissioned BNI projects.

-Council spending on its One Community campaign, also launched in the wake of the 2006 anti-terrorism arrests, has also been called into question, with little evidence that contracts were properly procured or monitored.
+Council spending on its One Community campaign, also launched in the wake of the 2006 anti-terrorism arrests, has also been called into question, with little evidence that contracts were properly

 A Government committee in 2010 expressed concern that local authorities were left with too much responsibility for deciding how projects to tackle extremism were managed.

 Click here to follow the Waltham Forest Guardian on Twitter